-Galleria Patricia Armocida is proud to present Sorrir e Chorar, the first solo exhibition in Italy by the Brazilian artist Finok, opening on Thursday, September 24th 2015 at 7:00 PM.
+Galleria Patricia Armocida presented Sorrir e Chorar, the first solo exhibition in Italy by the Brazilian artist Finok, that opened on Thursday, September 24th 2015.

-This exhibit will include six medium-scale mixed media works on canvas and wood, fiftteen drawings, five sculptures, and three site-specific installations.
+This exhibit included six medium-scale mixed media works on canvas and wood, fiftteen drawings, five sculptures, and three site-specific installations.

 In the past 10 years Raphael Sagarra, aka “Finok”, has established himself as one of the most prolific names on the streets of São Paulo, the megalopolis which has been the epicenter of South American graffiti culture since the 90s.
 His works expand on elements from Brazilian folk culture, weaving them with his own personal vision.